Overview

 Running UIX apps locally

-Per default, UIX apps run on http://localhost:80.
-If port 80 is already in use, UIX automatically finds a free port.
+By default, UIX applications run on http://localhost:80.
+If the port 80 on the host system is already in use, UIX will automatically select a free port.

 Warning

-Keep in mind that the cookies are the same for all localhost apps, regardless of the port.
-This can lead to unexpected behaviour when opening multiple apps that are running on different localhost ports in the same browser (e.g. endpoint and themes might get overridden).
+Note that HTTP cookies are shared between all localhost applications, regardless of the port.
+This can lead to unexpected behavior when opening multiple apps that are running on different ports in the same browser (e.g. client endpoints and theme data might get overridden).

 Helpful articles